Section 63 of the Criminal Justice and Immigration Act 2008: History

 After Graham Coutts' conviction in February 2004, the government and police forces called for "violent" adult pornography sites to be shut down and Jane Longhurst's mother and sister launched a campaign against such sites.
 A petition (which gained 50,000 signatures) promoted by MP Martin Salter was submitted to the government, demanding a ban of "extreme internet sites promoting violence against women in the name of sexual gratification".

 The government was unsuccessful in shutting down such sites, since they are based in other countries and are legally made with consenting adults.
-In August 2005 the British government consulted on, instead, criminalising the possession of such images.
+In August 2005, the British government instead consulted on criminalising the possession of such images.

 On 30 August 2006, the government published the results of the consultation, and announced its intention to introduce a possession ban on all extreme pornography as soon as the legislative timetable allowed.
 Opinions on the proposals were sharply divided in the consultation, with 61 percent (241 out of 397) of responses rejecting the need for stronger laws in this area and 36 percent in favour (3 percent gave no opinion).
 The proposed maximum penalty for possession of these images was three years' imprisonment.

 On 26 June 2007, the government published the plans as part of the Criminal Justice and Immigration Bill.
 The bill extended the scope of the proposals from "serious, disabling injury" to "serious injury".

 The law came into force on 26 January 2009.

 In July 2009, Baroness O'Cathain proposed an amendment to the Coroners and Justice Act which would bring in an equivalent law for "extreme pornographic writings".

 There have been many more prosecutions under the law than the 30 cases a year originally predicted by ministers.
 In 2011–12, there were 1,337 prosecutions and in 2012–13 there were 1,348.
 By 2015, there were still more than 1,000 annual prosecutions.
 This has raised concerns that the legislation may be being used for prosecutions beyond the scope originally envisaged by parliament.
 Prosecutors are said to be unsure of the meaning of the law due to a lack of guidance explaining those categories that are difficult to define.
 The House of Lords was promised by the government just prior to the enactment of the legislation that such guidance would be issued, but this did not happen.
 The lack of clarity means that the law would apparently outlaw images which have been exhibited in art galleries, such as the material from Robert Mapplethorpe's X Portfolio, which was included in the Barbican Gallery's Seduced exhibition in 2008.

 The possession of rape pornography in England and Wales was not criminalised by the legislation.
 However, the Criminal Justice and Courts Act 2015 amended the Act to include such a prohibition.